Is Microcrystalline Cellulose Halal? Unpacking the Facts

 Dietary Supplements: Pills and powders

-Refined Snacks: Chips, crackers, and sandwich shop
+Refined Snacks: Chips, crackers, and a sandwich shop

 Milk Products: Cheese and yogurts